alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-The `case` is switched over in the `remoteAuthProvider` computed property to determine which `RemoteAuthProvider` implementation to return to the `AuthManager`.
+The `case` is switched over in the `remoteAuthProvider` computed property to determine which `RemoteAuthProvider` implementation to return to the `AuthManager`, just like what we do in `AuthError` to return the appropriate error string.

+Why abstract away the `RemoteAuthProvider` from the client?
 A major goal of the EZClientAuth framework was to abstract away the specific authentication provider behind a shared interface of common authentication methods.
 With this as the goal, it made little sense to expose the `RemoteAuthProvider` to the client.
 So we make `AuthProviderConfiguration` public instead.

-On the `AuthManger` we saw these properties:
+On the `EZAuthManger` we saw these properties:

 <div class="impl">